Castrato: Modern castrati and similar voices

+A male can retain his child voice if it never changes during puberty.
+The retained voice can be the treble voice shared by both sexes in childhood and is the same as a boy soprano voice.
+But as evidence shows, many castrati, such as Senesino and Caffarelli, were actually altos (mezzo-soprano) – not sopranos.
 So-called "natural" or "endocrinological castrati" are born with hormonal anomalies, such as Klinefelter's syndrome and Kallmann's syndrome, or have undergone unusual physical or medical events during their early lives that reproduce the vocal effects of castration without being castrated.
-In simple terms, a male can retain his child voice if it never changes during puberty.
-The retained voice can be the treble voice shared by both sexes in childhood and is the same as boy soprano voice.
-But as evidence shows, many castratos, such as Senesino and Caffarelli, were actually altos (mezzo-soprano) – not sopranos.

-Jimmy Scott, Radu Marian and Javier Medina are examples of this type of high male voice via endocrinological diseases.
+Jimmy Scott, Radu Marian and Javier Medina are examples of this type of high male voice via endocrinological conditions.
 Michael Maniaci is somewhat different, in that he has no hormonal or other anomalies, but claims that his voice did not "break" in the usual manner, leaving him still able to sing in the soprano register.
 Other uncastrated male adults sing soprano, generally using some form of falsetto but in a much higher range than most countertenors.
 Examples are Aris Christofellis, Jörg Waschinski, and Ghio Nannini.

 However, it is believed the castrati possessed more of a tenorial chest register (the aria "Navigante che non spera" in Leonardo Vinci's opera Il Medo, written for Farinelli, requires notes down to C3, 131 Hz).
 Similar low-voiced singing can be heard from the jazz vocalist Jimmy Scott, whose range matches approximately that used by female blues singers.
 High-pitched singer Jordan Smith has demonstrated having more of a tenorial chest register.

 Actor Chris Colfer has stated in interviews that when his voice began to change at puberty, he sang in a high voice "constantly" in an effort to retain his range.
 Actor and singer Alex Newell has soprano range.
 Voice actor Walter Tetley may or may not have been a castrato; Bill Scott, a co-worker of Tetley's during their later work in television, once half-jokingly quipped that Tetley's mother "had him fixed" to protect the child star's voice-acting career.
-Tetley did never personally divulge the exact reason for his condition, which left him with the voice of a preteen boy for his entire adult life.
+Tetley never did personally divulge the exact reason for his condition, which left him with the voice of a preteen boy for his entire adult life.
 Botanist George Washington Carver was noted for his high voice, believed to be the result of pertussis and croup infections in his childhood that stunted his growth.